bakpakin/Fennel/setup.md

 # Embedding Fennel

-Fennel can be embedded inside of Lua applications by including the Fennel compiler inside of a Lua application, or by performing ahead-of-time compilation.
+Fennel code can be embedded inside of Lua applications by including the Fennel compiler inside of a Lua application, or by performing ahead-of-time compilation.